francolutzen/Lighting-Control-Lab/Foundations/DMX-Addressing.md

 DMX Terminator

+In larger or professional DMX installations, a DMX terminator is often placed at the end of the chain.

+A terminator helps reduce signal reflections that may cause communication errors, flickering, or unreliable fixture behavior.

+Small setups often operate successfully without a terminator, but its use is considered good practice, especially when using long cable runs or multiple fixtures.

 All fixtures receive the same DMX signal.

 The signal travels through the entire chain regardless of the fixture addresses.